-The School District reports commodities consumed on the Schedule at the entitlement value.
-The School District allocated donated food commodities to the respective programs that benefitted from the use of those donated food commodities.
+The School District reports commodities consumed on the schedule at the entitlement value.
+The School District allocated donated food commodities to the respective program that benefitted from the use of those donated food commodities.

-88 East Broad Street Columbus, Ohio 43215 ContactUs@ohioauditor.gov (800) 282-0370
+65 East State Street Columbus, Ohio 43215 ContactUs@ohioauditor.gov 800-282-0370